Donkan Ryoku (Low temperature insensitivity) of rice

 Rice is a plant of subtropical origin and cold disorder is a major problem in rice cultivation in Hokkaido.
 Rice is said to be the lowest temperature weakest in the booting stage, two weeks before flowering.
 Most studies find and introduce resistance genes from the idea that plants respond positively to various stresses to obtain resistance.
 We discovered an example different from the conventional way of thinking ‘Donkan Ryoku’ (low temperature insensitivity) which shows stress tolerance by not feeling low temperature stress.
 In addition, lower temperature disorders are effective not only for improving cold tolerance at the booting stage but also at low temperatures from late summer to autumn due to early birth.
 Therefore, we investigate the relation between photoperiod and temperature condition and growth rate and try to deepen the understanding of adjustment of heading period.
 (Y. Kurasawa, K. Yamamori, S. Sakaguchi, S. Kikuchi)

-Analysis of transition control of Antirrhinum transposon Tam3
+Transposition control of transposon Tam3 in Antirrhinum majus

 Gene analysis using rice mutant